DECLARATION OF ETHICS AND GOOD PRACTICE OF PUBLICATION

-The Revista Amazonia Investiga is open, free and open access.
+The Revista Amazonia Investiga is open and open access.
 The content of the articles published in the Journal is the exclusive responsibility of the authors, which is why they do not necessarily reflect the thinking of the Editorial Committee of the journal.

 The authors who contribute to the Revista Amazonia Investiga agree to publish their articles under a Creative Commons CC-BY 4.0 license, allowing third parties to copy and redistribute the material in any medium or format, and remix, transform and develop the material, for any purpose, even commercially, under the condition that the appropriate credit is granted, that a link to the license be provided and that it indicate whether changes were made.
 You can do it in any reasonable way, but not in any way It may suggest that the licensor endorses you or your use.

-Once the favorable or unfavorable concept of the arbitrators has been received, the editorial team decides on the publication of the article.
-The concept of the evaluators will be communicated to the authors who will have to attend the observations and suggestions for the publication of the article within the time indicated for it by the editorial team.
+Once the favorable or unfavorable concept of the reviewer has been obtained the concept of the reviewer will be communicated to the authors who will have to attend the observations and suggestions for the publication of the article within the time indicated for it by the editorial team.
 After completing this process, the editor will determine if the article will be published or not published.

 Post-publication discussions and corrections.
 Readers' discussions of publications will be accepted through letters to the editor.
 When the situation warrants it, the Editor will divulge the criticism of any work published in the journal, allowing the authors to express their arguments.
 This through letters from the authors addressed to the Editor.